Using the myAnnouncement composer to recruit volunteers for research studies

 The lists of staff and student volunteers maintained by the University of Sheffield provide a valuable opportunity to recruit large and varied samples at little cost and over a short time scale.
 There is, however, pressure to reduce the amount of email that students and staff receive.
 Therefore we need to minimise the number of requests that we make to this list.
 In order to manage requests, the moderators of the volunteers lists will only accept requests from Thomas Webb (as Chair of the Department of Psychology Ethics Committee) or Richard Rowe (as Director of Research).

-Therefore, requests to access the volunteers lists should be made by completing the form below.
-In order to minimise our demands on the volunteers lists, only projects that meet the criteria below will be circulated.
+Requests to access the volunteers lists should therefore be made by completing the form below.
+In order to minimise our demands on the volunteers lists, only projects that meet the criteria below will be circulated and each research study can only be advertised once.
+Therefore, please consider the timing of your message carefully.
 If you have any queries, please contact Thomas Webb.

 i) The research has received ethical approval from the Department of Psychology Ethics Subcommittee (DESC) - please also ensure that you state that this is the case in the body of your email.